Nash-Rock/Testing/README.md

 # Testing
-ChatGPT made this not malware just opens cmd 100 times
+ChatGPT made this It's a Trojan